Gastroesophageal Reflux in Infants

 (Gastroesophageal Reflux Disease [GERD])

-GER occurs in almost all infants, manifesting as wet burps after feeding.
-Incidence of GER increases between 2 mo and 6 mo of age (likely due to an increased volume of liquid at each feeding) and then starts to decrease after 7 mo.
-GER resolves in about 85% of infants by 12 mo and in 95% by 18 mo.
-GERD is much less common.
+Gastroesophageal reflux occurs in almost all infants, manifesting as wet burps after feeding.
+Incidence of gastroesophageal reflux increases between 2 months and 6 months of age (likely due to an increased volume of liquid at each feeding) and then starts to decrease after 7 months.
+Gastroesophageal reflux resolves in about 85% of infants by 12 months and in 95% by 18 months.
+Gastroesophageal reflux disease (GERD), that is, reflux that causes complications, is much less common.

 Complications of GERD are due mainly to irritation caused by stomach acid and to caloric deficit caused by the frequent regurgitation of food.